 I brought to the attention of everyone, the initials on the label on the bottle did not say “TF” but “NP”.

-After months of lying, Good Day Pharmacy finally released work records and proved that they allowed an unlicensed woman named, Nicole Peterson, to mix my son’s prescription at a lethal dose of 30 mg of Clonidine!
+After months of lying, Good Day Pharmacy finally released work records and proved that they allowed an unlicensed woman named, Courtney Lawson, to mix my son’s prescription at a lethal dose of 30 mg of Clonidine!
 1000 times too strong!
+The woman’s initials on the bottle say, “Filled By NP” standing for Nicole Peterson.
+Good Day has to be the most dangerous pharmacy in the country!

 One charge against pharmacist Joseph Poling, on duty the day my son was carried in unconscious minutes after taking his Clonidine.
 Joseph Poling advised that the bottle had not been shaken, and to let my son sleep it off.
 Critical time my son could have been receiving emergency care.
 Joseph Poling then closed the pharmacy, and went home not notifying the proper authorities there was a serious problem with one of the prescriptions.